-For prolong usage, when exposed to higher water hardness concentrations, it is advised to provide a proper water treatment device for the incoming water to the coach.
+For prolonged usage, when exposed to higher water hardness concentrations, it is advised to provide a proper water treatment device for the incoming water to the coach.

-- Hard water may lead to performance reduction of your appliance overtime. - Contact Furrion for decalcification instructions.
+- Hard water may lead to performance reduction of your appliance over time. - Contact Furrion for decalcification instructions.